REALBRICKD/discord-gemini-bot/README.md

 # Roadmap
 There is ample room for expansion.
 Some upcoming features include (but are certainly not limited to):
 * A points system to drive participation on the server the bot is hosted in
+  * Could be additionally expanded to a "game" hosted in the bot
 * Integrating multiple AI-powered API's such as grok and deepseek to perform other specialized commands (refer to [AI API Comparison](https://github.com/REALBRICKD/AiAPIComparison) for more details)
-* An editable to-do list corresponding to a user (thank you Emi for requesting this one!)
+* More utility commands like an editable to-do list corresponding to a user

 # Running The Program
 This program cannot be run, as it requires secure information stored in the .env file.
 Bots written with discord.py are linked to their owners' account tokens, which can leave accounts vulnerable if shared.
 If this were not the case, simply cloning the repo allows the program to be run in any IDE that supports python.